TesteurManiak/temopedia/README.md

 ## How to install

-This application is a WIP for now so there is no release build.
+This application is a WIP for now so there is no release on the stores yet.
 To test the application you need to clone and build the souce code, [Flutter SDK](https://flutter.dev/) is required to do so.

 ``` bash